"I am glad that taking part in a trial might help others on their own cancer journey.”

 A trial of a vaccine for nasopharyngeal cancer that contains the Epstein Barr virus

-This trial is looking at a vaccine that may help the immune system to recognise and kill nasopharyngeal cancer cells containing a virus called Epstein Barr (EBV).
-The trial is supported by Cancer Research UK.
+This trial looked at a vaccine that might help the immune system to recognise and kill nasopharyngeal cancer cells that contained a virus called Epstein Barr.

 EBV is a common virus that many people carry without noticing any effects.
 But the virus is sometimes found in cancer cells and is often found in nasopharyngeal cancer cells.

 In this trial, they wanted to find out: